eugeneyp/camino/_camino/day_1_bayonne.md

 location: London - Biarritz - Bayonne
 walked_distance: 0
 ---
+April 28, 2019

 I left London, flew to Biarritz, then took a bus to Bayonne, my first stop on the Camino.

-I wrote in my journal:
+In my journal, I wrote:
 > The beginning of journeying
 > The end of seeking
 > A heart uncontainable, anticipating.